Why Ross Ulbricht Must Be Pardoned

 Next, the FBI flatly lied about how they found Silk Road’s server.
 See here.
 What they really did was almost certainly parallel construction, which is simply a way to lie to the court.

 A mere two months before Ulbricht’s arrest, the lead DHS investigator swore under oath that Mark Karpeles of Mt.
-Gox (rather than Ross) was the person presently running the Silk Road site.
+Gox (rather than Ross) was the person running the Silk Road site.
 The jury, however, wasn’t allowed to know this.

 Around the same time, two federal agents investigating the case pled guilty to corruption related to it.
 But again the jury wasn’t allowed to know.